riscv-software-src/riscv-config/docs/source/yaml-specs.rst

             wr_illegal: [list of warl-string]
     rv64:                                   # this node and its subsequent fields can exist
                                             # if [M/S/U]XL value can be 2
-      implemented: <boolean>                # indicates if this register exists in rv64 mode
+      accessible: <boolean>                 # indicates if this register exists in rv64 mode
                                             # or not.
 Same definition as for rv32 node.
     rv128:                                  # this node and its subsequent fields can exist if
                                             # [M/S/U]XL value can be 3
-      implemented: <boolean>                # indicates if this register exists in rv128 mode
+      accessible: <boolean>                 # indicates if this register exists in rv128 mode
                                             # or not.
 Same definition as for rv32 node.

 CSRs without sub-fields